pantareijs/docs/contents/introduction.md

 ## What is Pantarei?

-Pantarei is a tiny foundation for building user interfaces for the Web.
+Pantarei is a tiny foundation for building interactive user interfaces for the Web.
 Unlike other opinionated frameworks, Pantarei is designed to be resilient.

 ## Hello Web!